-A: We offer Canadian diamonds upon request.
-They are not currently listed on our website.
-All diamonds that we sell comply with the Kimberley Process
+A: All diamonds that we sell comply with the Kimberley Process

-protocols and are certified conflict-free by the supplier of the actual stone.
+protocols and are certified conflict-free by the supplier of the stone.

 Q: Can my local jeweler set the stone?

 A: We are happy to make the mounting and send it to your jeweler to set the stone.
-As each ring we make is custom built around your stone and preferences, we will need some information about the stone.
-In order for the stone to fit the mounting, please provide the dimensions of the stone including length, width and depth for round and princess cut diamonds.
-For any other shape, we will need a direct top view photo or scan, so we can match the setting to the outline of the stone, especially for bezel set designs.
-For any colored stones, we prefer to also have a side view of the stone or measurements of table to girdle, girdle thickness, and girdle to culet, if possible.
+As each ring we make is custom built around your stone and preferences, we will need specific information about the stone.
+Please provide the dimensions of the stone including length, width and depth (measured in mm to 2 decimal points, example: 7.36mmx7.38mmx3.62mm).
+We will also need a direct top view photo or scan of the actual stone, so we can do our best to match the setting to the outline of the stone, especially for bezel set designs.
+For any colored stones, we also request a side view of the stone or measurements of table to girdle, girdle thickness, and girdle to culet.
 We want to make sure that in the final product, the culet (point of the stone) does not pass the finger hole line.
-Also, after another jeweler has worked on the ring, our 15 day return policy is void.
+After another jeweler has worked on the ring, our satisfaction policy and one year warranty are void.
 Any work we do on a ring after it has been in the hands of another jeweler is billed at $150/hr.

 Q: Will my ring get scratches?